 Master of Theological Studies Curriculum Requirements

-The Master of Theological Studies consists of core requirements (20 credit hours), cluster electives (12 credit hours), and free electives (32 credit hours), which may be used to tailor a specialization.
+The Master of Theological Studies degree consists of core requirements (16 credit hours), cluster electives (9 credit hours), and free electives (24 credit hours), which may be used to tailor a specialization.

-- Introduction to the New Testament (TN 721)
+- TN 721 Introduction to the New Testament (3 cr)

-All five MTS core requirements must be taken at Boston University School of Theology.
+All MTS core requirements must be taken at the Boston University School of Theology.

-Students who do not earn a passing grade in the first semester of Reading the World may continue on to their second semester of coursework; however, students will be expected to retake the semester that they did not pass.
+Students who do not earn a passing grade in TF 701 Introduction to Christian Traditions may continue on to their second semester of coursework; however, students will be expected to retake the semester that they did not pass.
 All core requirements must be passed for graduation.

 Courses offered in the School of Theology (and certain courses available through the Boston Theological Institute [BTI] and elsewhere in the University) are organized into three curriculum clusters:

 The current list of courses available in each cluster is found in the STH Bulletin, and the STH Registrar maintains a list of alterations to that list between publications of the Bulletin.
 Students in the Master of Theological Studies program are required to complete: